Table of contents

 • Bug-free

-• Ready for limited release
+• Ready for a limited release

 7. Gather Feedback, Analyze Data, and Iterate